 - Inform local, state, national and international health policies related to information management and communication, confidentiality and security, patient safety, infrastructure development and economics.

-Qualities of an Informatics Nurse Specialist
+What an Informatics Nurse Specialist Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.